korapay/Drupal-Commerce/README.md

 ---

-This project has been developed by korapay development team
+This project has been developed by Korapay Development team